-While a soundbar will never be able to fully recreate the sound experience of a true 5 speaker surround sound setup like the Z906 it is incredible just how close the Katana gets.
+While a soundbar will never be able to fully recreate the sound experience of a real 5 speaker surround sound setup like the Z906, it is incredible just how close the Katana gets.
 The Sound BlasterX Katana is quite small and looks very slick, which is why it’s 5.1 performance is so impressive and borderline unbelievable.

 Just like the Katana’s of ancient Japan, this speaker uses a sharp and effective design to get the job done to perfection.
-The Katana might not be the biggest or most flashy speakers on the market but their 5 driver design delivers a performance that is hard to argue against.
+The Katana might not be the biggest or most flashy speakers on the market, but the 5 driver design delivers a performance that is hard to argue with.

 About: 5.1 Dolby surround sound, 180Hz – 20KHz response rate, multimedia compatibility, Bluetooth.

 - No remote control